Charging Electric Vehicles for Over 20 Years

 The Blink assets and the Blink Network were purchased by Car Charging Group (OTCQB: CCGI) in October 2013.

-In addition to the initial 15,000 Blink commercial and residential charging stations installed within The EV Project, the company also sells Blink residential chargers to EV owners and is aggressively pursuing commercial and publicly available Blink EV charging sales, projects and opportunities nationwide.
+In addition to the initial 15,000 Blink commercial and residential charging stations installed within The EV Project, the company also sells Blink residential chargers to electric car owners and is aggressively pursuing commercial and publicly available Blink EV charging equipment sales, projects, and opportunities nationwide.